staycation-colorado-springs

 If you’re driving, allow about 3-4 hours for the trip up and down Pikes Peak.

-While you’re enjoying the view at the summit, you can taste one of the world-famous Pikes Peak donuts, and even better, you can get one for free when you print this coupon!
-The Summit House has souveniers, food, bathrooms, and an oxygen bar.
+While you’re enjoying the view at the summit, you can taste one of the world-famous Pikes Peak donuts or tank up on oxygen at the oxygen bar.
+The Summit House has souveniers, food, and bathrooms.
 There are also bathrooms above halfway up at the Glen Cove stop.

 If you have anyone that gets altitude sickness, you may want to take along some Dramamine or something similar, as you’ll be experiencing an altitude change of about 8,000 feet from Colorado Springs to the top of the peak.
 A paper bag or bucket is always handy just in case, too.